 Our Sunday School, called School of Discipleship, is a time of growing in the knowledge and grace of the Lord for the whole family.
 During the school year months we meet from 10:15 to 11:00 a.m. in Calvin Hall.
-Classes will resume on Sunday, September 10.
+Classes for the new semester will resume on Sunday, January 21.

 CLASSES FOR CHILDREN